docker/getting-started/docs/tutorial/multi-container-apps/index.md

     What this means is... our app only simply needs to connect to a host named `mysql` and it'll talk to the database!
 It doesn't get much simpler than that!

+    When you're done, run `exit` to close out of the container.

 ## Running our App with MySQL